jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 https://www.myersbriggs.org/my-mbti-personality-type/mbti-basics/

 Goal:

-The goal of the project is to predict a users personailty score based on their last 50 posts on a site called personailty cafe.
+-The goal of the project is to predict a users personailty score based on their last 50 posts on a site called personality cafe.

-the input data to the model for a given user is a list of word/term counts in a consistent order that at least one user in the entire data set posted

-The text data of the 50 posts for each user is combined and converted into a sparse matrix of term frequencies
+-The text data of the 50 posts for each user is combined and converted into a sparse matrix of term frequencies with teh entire set of terms found in at least one users posts

+- The first py file in the project (transform.py) transforms the raw data from mbti_1.csv into a tf matrix

+- this matrix along with some columns that represent the users personality type is saved in tf_matrix.csv

+- the second py file trains a variety of models to predict and score the different personality pairs of the test data

-Since the entire list of word/term frequencies is alot of features for a model the analysis.py uses an optimization technique to reduce the number of features to a optimal number
+- Since the entire list of word/term frequencies for all documented terms for all users is alot of features for a model, the analysis.py uses an optimization technique to reduce the number of features to a more managable and optimal number

-There are 4 kinds of models trained to predict each personailty pair: naive bays, logistic regression, decision tree, and random forest
+There are 4 kinds of models trained and tested to predict each personailty pair: naive bays, logistic regression, decision tree, and random forest

-The best model for each of these classes is foudn for each personality pair (this means)
+The best model for each of these classes is found for each personality pair using optimization, meaning the correct number of the best features or words/terms is used

-since there are 4 personality pairs, this means there are 16 relevant models if there is to be a single best model with an optimal number of featurs for each pair model combination
+since there are 4 personality pairs and 4 model categories, this means there are 16 unqiue models if there is to be a single best model with an optimal number of features for each pair-model combination

 The full personality prediction is the combination of predictions for each of the 4 personality pairs

+the analysis applies and ouputs results of a single model type trained and tested for each personality type

-This is done with individual models to predict every pair as well as the combination of the best performing models for each pair
+as well as the outcome of the absolute best model for each personality type (this could be any combination of the model categories like)

-when indiviudal models are used